 Although you can fish some of my jigs with a spinning reel, a baitcasting reel is strongly recommended.
 I suggest a low profile baitcaster with a fast retrieve, preferably with a 6:1 or faster gear ratio.

 The fast retrieve allows you to pick up slack line quickly so that you’re better prepared to detect a bite and set the hook.
 It’s also better for flipping and pitching tactics since you can quickly retrieve the jig between targets.
+The reel in the picture below is the new Shimano Curado K Series, which I own a couple of and really like.

 20 lb Fluorocarbon | 40-65 lb Braid